How to get insurance salvage cars Oklahoma

 Getting More than Liability Insurance

-The idea that insuring rebuilt salvage cars in Oklahoma would be impossible is of course completely incorrect, as you’re required to have liability insurance on the vehicle before it can pass the inspection.
+The idea that ensuring rebuilt salvage cars in Oklahoma would be impossible is of course completely incorrect.
+You require a liability insurance on the vehicle before it can pass the inspection.

 However, it is true that it is difficult to convince insurance companies to provide higher levels of insurance than basic liability.
 This doesn’t change even after your salvage vehicle passes its inspection and becomes re-classified as a rebuilt salvage car.

-Combine this with the fact that salvage cars have already been totaled in a previous instance – often from being in a bad accident – and you can see why an insurance company wouldn’t want to provide comprehensive or collision coverage to a vehicle with such a checkered past.
+Combine this with the fact that salvage cars are total in a previous instance.
+Often from being in a bad accident.
+This is why an insurance company wouldn’t want to provide comprehensive/collision coverage to a vehicle with such a checkered past.

-You may be asked to bring the car to a location where a car insurance agent or a mechanic acting on behalf of the company takes several pictures of the vehicle to represent a baseline condition of the car.
+You may be asked to take the car to a location.
+Where an insurance agent or mechanic acting on behalf of the company takes pictures of the vehicle.
+Pictures represent a baseline condition of the car.
 This photographic record will provide a starting point to determine what kind of damage a car might sustain in an accident and what damage, if any, was present before the accident.